Ranking the Top 5 Topps Baseball Card Set Designs of All Time

 4. 1971 Topps

-I love the way this sets presents as a whole.
+I love the way this set presents as a whole.
 The team names along the top really pop out from the black borders, and the white frame around the color photos helps focus your eyes on the player.
-I also think the facsimile signatures are a bit nicer since they match with the black borders, and I like that compared to other sets that feature them.
+I also think the facsimile signatures are a bit nicer since they match the black borders, and I like that compared to other sets that feature them.

 3. 1956 Topps

-While the 1956 Topps design is similar to their 1955 set, with player portraits and in-action photos on the front of the card, what I like better about the 56 design are the more interesting (rather than single color) backgrounds.
+While the 1956 Topps design is similar to their 1955 set, with player portraits and in-action photos on the front of the card, what I like better about the 56 designs are the more interesting (rather than single color) backgrounds.

 2. 1963 Topps